 Moonshine Road Slips

-Moonshine Road residents are likely to face some changing restrictions on Moonshine Road as we carry out work to repair slips in the area.
-We will keep this page updated during business hours and Facebook updated to tell people about the changes.
+Moonshine Road residents will face restrictions on Moonshine Road as we carry out work to repair slips in the area caused by the 14/15 November 2016 rains, and 11/12 March 2017 rains.
+We will keep this page and Facebook updated during business hours to tell people about the changes.

 The slip at 815 Moonshine Road is the most dangerous and of highest concern to the Council.
 We are treating this slip under emergency conditions due to the risk of loss of road carriageway and the potential drop to the river below.
-The solution will most likely take the form of a rock anchored steel mesh retaining structure.
+The solution will be a driven steel H pile timber lagged retaining wall.

 Should the road be deemed unsafe or impassable any emergency restrictions will be notified via the Council’s website, Facebook page and/or by email to the residents’ associations.
 Restrictions will be signed and marked appropriately along the road including advanced warning signs at the entry and exit points from SH58 and SH2.